Unveiling the Sagittarius Dwarf Spheroidal Galaxy Core with Gaia DR3: A Red Clump Distance Precise to 2%: Methodology

 Our defined areas are shown in Figure~\ref{fig:before_after}, with coordinates for the polygonal areas in Sgr core CMD shown in Table~\ref{table:sgrPoly} and for M54 within Table~\ref{table:m54Poly}.
 There are unassigned regions with the CMD diagrams, as these areas are prevalent of mixing of evolutionary areas, heavy Milky Way contamination, and/or are affected by blended stars.
 The most notable area of blended stars is within the green and red zones where we predict the main sequence, main sequence turn off, and sub-giant branch would lie, but cannot be disentangled.
 We note that the CMD for M54 excludes the region for young stars and the blue loop, as these features were not visible.
-The RGB and AGB within the Sgr core and M54 are noticeable features when viewing the CMDs colored by available [Fe/H] values in Figure~\ref{fig:before_after}, where both objects feature distinct RGB and AGB branches of differing metallicities (agreeing with the two branches identified in \citealp{Minelli}, one more metal-poor and one more metal-rich).
+The RGB and AGB within the Sgr core and M54 are noticeable features when viewing the CMDs colored by available [Fe/H] values in Figure~\ref{fig:before_after}, where both objects feature distinct RGB and AGB branches of differing metallicities (see \citet{Boecker2020} for M54 and \citet{Minelli} for Sgr dSph core).